 The central problem presented in this year’s X Challenge was one of data organization, access and utilization.
 Organizations often maintain and curate data in siloes, making it very difficult to synthesize and understand it holistically.

-The focus of this challenge was to demonstrate the value of self-service business intelligence powered by Blueprint’s virtualized data estate solution, Conduit.
-Each entry utilized sales data available in Conduit’s data catalog to create dashboards in either Power BI or Tableau, which would serve as a standard by which organizations could evaluate and forecast their sales performance.
+The focus of this challenge was to demonstrate the value of self-service business intelligence powered by Blueprint’s virtualized data estate accelerators.
+Each entry utilized sales data available in a data catalog to create dashboards in either Power BI or Tableau, which would serve as a standard by which organizations could evaluate and forecast their sales performance.

 Power BI Winner - Zoe Douglas

-Blueprint’s Power BI expert and Business Intelligence Engineering Development Manager Zoe Douglas (read more about her here) masterfully demonstrated how to connect and visualize sales data in Power BI using Conduit’s data catalog.
+Blueprint’s Power BI expert and Business Intelligence Engineering Development Manager Zoe Douglas masterfully demonstrated how to connect and visualize sales data in Power BI using our accelerator’s data catalog.

 From the judges: “Zoe removed many of the pain points associated with visualization navigation.
 She also included hover states that allow users to drill down, which really exemplifies the Power of the Possible.
 Her entry provided insights that would’ve been invisible in the raw data, such as sales by commute distance.
 Being able to toggle between physical and calendar year financials was also well done and appreciated.”